 3] Change the Permission of Picture folder

-If you have restarted AMDS and still the problem persists, then you may have to check permissions for Picture directory on your Windows system.
+If you have restarted AMDS and the problem still persists, then you may have to check permissions for the Picture directory on your Windows system.

 Go to This PC and right-click on Pictures folder.